patrick-steele-idem/meta-router/README.md

 [
     {
-        "path": "GET /users/:user", // HTTP method and path "handler": "require:./path/to/user/handler/module" // Path to a module that exports a route handler function },
-        "middleware": [  // Route-specific middleware to run right before the handler (optional) "require:./path/to/some/middleware/module" // Path to a module that exports a route handler function ],
+        "path": "GET /users/:user", // HTTP method and path "handler": "require:./path/to/user/handler/module", // Path to a module that exports a route handler function "middleware": [  // Route-specific middleware to run right before the handler (optional) "require:foo", // Path to a module that exports a route handler function {
+                "factory": "require:bar",
+                "method": "baz" // Optional name of a property name to lookup the actual factory "arguments": [  // Optional arguments to use when calling the factory function "hello",
+                    "world"
+                ]
+            }
+        ],
-        // Any additional metadata to associate with this route: (optional) "foo": "bar"
+        // Any additional metadata to associate with this route (optional):
+        "foo": "bar"
     },
     ...